Canton of Glarus: Demographics

 The population (As of 2000) is nearly evenly split between Protestants (44%) and Roman Catholics (37%).

 83.6% is German-speaking and 6.8% is Italian-speaking.

 Historical population

 The historical population is given in the following table:

 Economy

-The geography of the canton helped to establish slate works in the 17th century.
-The mountainous surroundings of Glarus were also an advantage in industrialisation.
-Cotton spinning was important in the 18th century, complementing traditional woolen spinning.
-Industrialisation also brought cotton printing, hydroelectric plants and later metal and machinery factories, as well as paper mills.
+The canton's geography helped establish slate works in the 17th century.
+The mountainous surroundings of Glarus also served as an advantage in industrialisation.
+Cotton spinning was important in the 18th century, complementing traditional woollen spinning.
+Industrialisation also brought cotton printing, hydroelectric plants, metal and machinery factories, and paper mills.